Symmetries of statistics on lattice paths between two boundaries: Corollaries and Applications

+which is not hard to prove using the reflection principle.
+For some information on the history of these results, see Marc Renault's note~\cite{MR2398417}.

+Using Korolyuk's formula, Corollary~\ref{cor:easy-bottom} gives a formula for the number of paths from $(0,0)$ to $(m,n)$ not going below the line $y = rx-k$ and having $i$ top and $j$ bottom contacts, assuming that $n > rm-k$.
+By reflecting the picture about the line $y=-x$, a similar result can be obtained for paths not going below a line of slope $1/r$.

-\end{cor} It may be surprising that these should be the only known formulas we can make use of.
-Indeed, Ira Gessel and Sangwook Ree~\cite{MR1456723} derive bivariate generating functions which cover the common generalization of the two cases in Lemma~\ref{lem:andrebarbier}, $T = N^{kn+r}E^{n+s}$ and $B = E^s (E N^k)^n N^r$.
-However, this generalization does not appear to yield a similar beautiful formula.
-A recurrence for general $B$ was given by Tadepalli Narayana~\cite[pg 21]{MR530551}.
-There are several recent generalizations to other periodic boundary paths, eg., \cite{MR2469258,MR2500155}, but they are all such that the endpoints are fixed and thus cannot be used in conjunction with Corollary~\ref{cor:easy-bottom}.
+It may be surprising that these are the only known formulas that we can use in applications of Corollary~\ref{cor:easy-bottom}.
+Indeed, all the explicit formulas or generating function solutions for the number of paths above other boundaries we are aware of, e.g. \cite{MR1909568,MR0061567,MR2469258,MR1798327,MR570213,MR1456723,MR2500155}, are such that the starting and endpoints must lie on the boundary and thus cannot be used in conjunction with Corollary~\ref{cor:easy-bottom}.